aseprite/docs/cli.md

 Hides a specific layer for the final result/render in a [--save-as](#save-as)/[--sheet](#sheet) operation.

+You must specify this parameter before opening the `.aseprite` file.
 Example:

     aseprite -b --ignore-layer "Guides Layer" player.aseprite --save-as player.gif